boardfish/waxseal/in/bar.md

 signoff: Yours sincerely
 ---

-This message was brought to you by letter-template!
+This message was brought to you by waxseal!

 Hope you enjoy.